Learn more about recent zoning changes.

 • Detached accessory dwelling units, such as garden suites or coach houses

-The updated zoning bylaw is expected to allow for a combination of housing options.
-The zoning bylaw amendments will be brought forward to Council on June 24, 2024 and are expected to be finally adopted by July 8, 2024.
+The updated zoning bylaw no allows for a combination of housing options.
+The zoning bylaw amendments were finally adopted and came into effect on July 8, 2024.

-The below table outlines the original zones with the proposed zones to support SSMUH.
+The below table outlines the original zones with the new, replacement zones to support SSMUH.

 Original zones Replacement zones